 - It’s the first time your company has fallen behind on payments to the IRS

 - You will also need to fill out Form 433-A Collection Information Statement for Wage Earners and Self-Employed Individuals.
-The qualified business income deduction can be an excellent way to reduce your income taxes for many taxpayers who operate small businesses.
+The qualified business income deduction can be an excellent way to reduce your income taxes for many small business taxpayers.

 - The goal is to make the payments affordable so you can pay them on time without a financial burden.

 Of course, we’ve only touched on the basics of the program.
-If you have any further questions, would like a firm answer regarding whether you’re eligible for the program or not, or want to apply for the Fresh Start Initiative, don’t hesitate to contact us!
-Whatever your situation may be, our qualified, experienced, and friendly tax professionals will be able to guide you in the right direction.
+If you have any further questions, would like a firm answer regarding whether you’re eligible for the program, or want to apply for the Fresh Start Initiative, don’t hesitate to contact us!
+Whatever your situation, our qualified, experienced, and friendly tax professionals can guide you in the right direction.

-For more information on how to apply for the IRS Fresh Start Program, please contact us for a free tax case review.
+For more information on how to apply for the program, please get in touch with us for a free tax case review.